kwkou/815/articles/hdinsight-hadoop-provision-linux-clusters.md

         string sshusername = "<ssh user name>";
         string sshpublickey = "<ssh public key>;

 		//if required, provide details of the Hive and Oozie metastore that you want to configure.
-ServerName is the name of the server on which the SQL databases are provisioned.
+ServerName is the name of the server on which the SQL 数据库s are provisioned.
 HiveStoreSqlDatabaseName and OozieStoreSqlDatabaseName are the names of databases created on the server.
 You can also use the same database for both Hive and Oozie metastores
 		Metastore hiveMetastore = new Metastore("<ServerName>.database.chinacloudapi.cn", "<HiveStoreSqlDatabaseName>", "<SqlDatabaseUser>", "<SqlDatabasePassword>");
         Metastore oozieMetastore = new Metastore("<ServerName>.database.chinacloudapi.cn", "<OozieStoreSqlDatabaseName>", "<SqlDatabaseUser>", "<SqlDatabasePassword>");